xiaopeng12138/WACVR/README.md

 Automated setup configures the game and downloads WACVR, xxxxtools, and other files for you.
 Thank you to Glub Glub for releasing this!
 - Download [Glub Glub setup environment](https://github.com/ArcadeGlubGlub/GameSetup/raw/master/WACCAReverse-GlubGlub.7z) and extract it to a folder.
-- Then, follow the `README.txt` file inside to add your game.
+- Then, follow the `README.txt` file inside to add and setup your game.
 - Once it is done, run `Launch` to start both WACVR and the game.

 ---